-FIGURE 4.
-Box-plots of the sequential (left) and the idealized parallel runtimes (right) for the approaches H-BKP, H-IC, H-GI, and E-MF in the min-max setting with integer deviations (top) and continuous deviations (bottom).
-Sequential and idealized parallel runtimes (in s) are depicted on a log-scaled y-axis.
+FIGURE 2.
+Box-plots of the sequential (left) and the idealized parallel runtimes (right) for the approaches H-BKP, H-IC, and E-MF in the min-max setting with integer (top) and continuous deviations (bottom).
+Runtimes (in s) are depicted on a log-scaled y-axis.